 Pro Tip: Action verbs for resume use can backfire if you use them wrong.
-Make sure you fully understand the words you use.
+Make sure you fully understand the power words you use.

 If adding resume words can help your chances, what other great tips are just around the corner?
 See our guide: 42 Amazing Resume Tips That You Can Use in 30 Minutes [Examples]

 Trying to stand out with power words for your resume?

 This is a list of the most popular ones: